omarhurani/flutter_painter/README.md

 ### Flutter Web
 The `html` renderer for Flutter Web is not supported, and using it will cause unexpected behavior and errors (also includes the `auto` renderer which chooses the renderer depending on the device).
 If you're using it for Flutter Web, make sure to use `--web-renderer canvaskit` as an argument for your `run`/`build` commands.
 If you need to use `auto` or `html` for any reason (such as better performance), consider using another package.

-### Testing
-As you might notice, the `test` directory is left unmodified.
-This is because I am not familiar with testing in Flutter.

-> If anybody is willing to help out the [Flutter Web](#flutter-web) issue or with [testing](#testing) it would be highly appreciated (either contact me through [my GitHub](https://github.com/omarhurani) or contribute and post a pull request).
+> If anybody is willing to help out the [Flutter Web](#flutter-web) issue or with testing it would be highly appreciated (either contact me through [my GitHub](https://github.com/omarhurani) or contribute and post a pull request).

 ## Support Me